Skip to main content

 • workspace inspection: read_file, list_files, glob_search, grep_search

-• workspace mutation: write_file, edit_file
+• workspace mutation: write_file, edit_file, apply_patch

 • execution: bash